Mhm0ud/deploy-moleculer-pr/README.md

 # GitHub Action for deploy Pull Requests in Google Kubernetes Service for Moleculer App
-This deploy a moleculer application to GKE via Moleculer Helm Package.

-# GitHub Action for deploy Pull Requests in Google Kubernetes Service for Moleculer App

 ## Description
 A Github Action to deploy previews of Pull Requests to GKE via Moleculer Helm Package 🚀